gnuprivacyguard/sanitize-discord-messages/README.md

 ```
 run with ```./compilerOutput``` (with the .exe for windows) or double click the executable on windows

+> [!TIP]
+> Incase you don't wanna delete messages from a channel or some specific message, get that channel/message id and cut it out.

 ### Contact Discord support

 #### Go to the correct discord team